md678685/UnofficialRyverDocs/docs/entities/entity.forum.md

 ## jid

 ???
 Some kind of Ryver-wide UUID which refers to the forum.
 Usage unknown.
-This used to include the account name, but no longer appears to.
+In older accounts, this seems to include the acount name, while newer ones appear to include an unknown value in its place.
 Old format: `<account_name>+<channel>@conference.ryver.com`
 New format: `<unknown>+<channel>@conference.ryver.com`